-Spotify keeps listeners listening with its Discover and Release Radar playlists.
+Spotify keeps listeners listening with its personalized Discover Weekly and Release Radar playlists.

 Sometimes I don’t want to listen to all-new or all-familiar music, which is when I click through the Daily Mix playlists.
 These are unending playlists filled with music by followed artists alongside similar artists.
 It’s great for when I don’t want a tacky mood playlist but want to hear a consistent, similar sound.
 I used these a lot when I lived in Atlanta and my weeks were filled with driving.